Archive-663/samyang7_5mm/viewFinder/README.md

 Please view the supplied assembly STP file to see how the lens should be assembled.

 The viewfinder can be completely done with FDM 3D printing.
 If you want a better fit and finish send the 'forCNC' STP/STEP files to get machined.
 Depending on what you print you'll need to secure the front element with 3-4 M2 set screws.
 There are two coldshot sizes and you can use either for the standard ~180 viewfinder.
 They secure with M3 machine screws.

+The optics needed are from the 198 Degree fisheye lens and the 120 degree wide angle lens.
+Please refer to the supplied assembly STP file to see their orientation.
+For the wider FOV viewfinder you need to locate a Deathlens fisheye lens or similar fisheye.
+It's probably around a 238 degree fisheye, and if you can find a similar one it should work.
+A more reliable source for a wider FOV is the Lemuro fisheye lens and I'll upload the viewfinder cap for that one in a bit.
+Again, refere to the supplied assembly STP file to see how to assemble.

 ### Help support Archive 663 with a dontation or monthly sub